TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

    Description
          Allows to add inline CSS to the page :html:`<head>` section.
-         The :ts:`cssInline` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`cssInline` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

          **Example:** ::